 Squamous cell carcinomas:

-- May appear as crusty, bleeding sores that don’t heal for months, or hard, white-colored wart-like growths.
+- May appear as crusty, bleeding sores that don’t heal for months.

-- Are usually found on the belly, around the genitals, or the feet.
+- Usually appear on the lips, gums, belly, around the genitals, or on the feet

 3. Mast Cell Tumor

 Mast cell tumors are the most common type of dog skin cancer.
 As the name suggests, they appear in the mast cells.

 Mast cells are a type of immune cell.
 They play a role in allergic reactions and inflammatory responses.

 Mast cells contain histamine, heparin and enzymes to fight off predatory foreign invaders … but damage from allergies or inflammation can cause problems.

 Mast cell tumors: